stg7/novasearch/README.md

 First start
 -----------
-After you indexed all your pdfs and all meta files are stored you can start novasearch via
+After you indexed all your pdfs and all meta files are stored, you can start novasearch via
 ```
 ./novaweb.py
 ```